xiaoyuxlu/edk2-staging/Readme-RFC.md

 # RFC TODOs:

 - CmockaHostUnitTestPkg, UefiHostTestPkg, and UefiHostUnitTestPkg should move to their own repo
-  - What is the logic behind the split between UefiHostTestPkg and UefiHostUnitTestPkg?
-Is there an assumption that UefiHostTestPkg contents could be used for things beyond UnitTesting?

 - Document all file types and locations
   - Library Stubs
     - Host implementations should live alongside the Null implementation which should live in the package that defines the library
     - True stubs and shared mocks can live in the UnitTest package with "Mock" or "Stub" in the name.
   - Fuzz Tests
+    - UnitTest repo/package with "Fuzz" in the name
   - Functional Tests
-    - UnitTest package with "Functional" in the name
+    - UnitTest repo/package with "Functional" in the name
   - Library interface tests
     - Should live in a package-level "Test" directory in the package that defines the interface
   - Library implementation tests